 The need for Emergency Medicine Education and Training in India cannot be overstated.
 See below for a consensus document, written by core faculty, highlighting the need for improved Emergency Medicine education and training in India.
 This 'White Paper" describes the current state of education and training in Emergency Medicine in India, identifies the the enormous gaps, and delineates critical priorities towards effective capacity building and progress, with the ultimate goal of creating better patient care outcomes for the people of India.
-Please click on the below attachment for the full text:
+Please click on the attachment for the full text: White Paper: Emergency Medicine in India

 India Program Overview